-The Town engages in a comprehensive range of municipal services, including general government administration, public safety, public works, parks, recreation, and cultural, and community development activities.
+The Town engages in a comprehensive range of municipal services, including general government administration, public safety, public works, and parks, recreation, and cultural.

 The financial statements of the Town have been prepared in conformity with the accounting principles generally accepted in the United States as specified by the Governmental Accounting Standards Board.
 The more significant of the government's accounting policies are described below: